anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 BRSKI-AE provides generalizations to the addressing scheme defined in BRSKI {{RFC8995, Section 5}} to accommodate alternative enrollment protocols that use authenticated self-contained objects for certification requests.
-As this is supported by various existing enrollment protocols, they can be employed without modifications to existing RAs/CAs supporting the respective enrollment protocol (see also {{exist_prot}}).
+In existing RAs/CAs supporting such an enrollment protocol (see also
+{{exist_prot}}), these generalizations can be employed without modifications.

-The addressing scheme in BRSKI for certification requests and the related CA certificates and CSR attributes retrieval functions uses the definition from EST {{RFC7030}}, here on the example of simple enrollment: `"/.well-known/est/simpleenroll"`.
+The addressing scheme in BRSKI for certification requests and the related CA certificates and CSR attributes retrieval functions uses the definition from EST {{RFC7030}}.
+Here is the example of simple enrollment: `"/.well-known/est/simpleenroll"`.
 This approach is generalized to the following notation:
 `"/.well-known/<enrollment-protocol>/<request>"`
 in which `<enrollment-protocol>` refers to a certificate enrollment protocol.